 - Fading and damage from UV light

 Note that no framing will provide protection indefinitely and all framed work of value should be checked by a professional framer every five years for any problems that may be starting.
 The environment that a frame is displayed in / stored in will affect the framing package over the years, and I can provide information about this when you collect your framed artwork.

 Do you need the services of a Professional Conservator before your work is framed?

-If the piece that you would like to have framed or re-framed is old or damaged, you will want to consider using the services of a professional conservator before having the work framed.
+If the piece that you would like to have framed or re-framed is stained or damaged, we can discuss whether you would like to consider using the services of a professional conservator before having the work framed.
 I can put you in touch with the correct type of conservator during your framing consultation if you would like to have remedial, restoration or cleaning work done before I frame your artwork or object.

-There are many reasons why you might choose to use a conservator:
+These are some of the reasons why you might want to use a conservator:

 - It is an old or historic piece that has been damaged over time through damp, mildew, physical forces or pests.